percona/portal-doc/docs/advisors/checks/postgresql-unused-index-check.md

 The output lists the indexes for the current database.
 The column `idx_scan` indicates the number of times that the index has been used.

-If you find indexes which have not been used,  re-evaluate the need of such indexes and take appropriate actions.
+If you find unused indexes, check whether these indexes are needed, and take appropriate actions.

 Keep in mind that some indexes may be needed to address foreign key performance.
 For example deleting or updating a key would force postgres to validate the constraint.
 Without an index, this could result in sequential scans.

 ## Need more support from Percona?